 In July 2001, Sonus completed the acquisition of certain intellectual property and other assets of privately-held Linguateq Incorporated, a provider of data distribution and billing application software, which resulted in the recording of \$5.4 million of goodwill and purchased intangible assets.
-Amortization of purchased intangible assets was \$100,000 for the first quarter of fiscal 2002.
+Amortization of purchased intangible assets was \$100,000 and \$200,000 for the three and six months ended June 30, 2002.
 See Note 4 to our unaudited condensed consolidated financial statements.

 RESTRUCTURING CHARGES (BENEFIT), NET.
-In the first quarter of fiscal 2002, in response to unfavorable business conditions primarily caused by significant declines in capital spending by telecommunications service providers, Sonus continued restructuring actions designed to reduce expenses and align its cost structure with its revised business outlook.
-The restructuring actions included a worldwide workforce reduction, consolidation of excess facilities and the write-off of inventory and purchase commitments.
-Additionally, in the first quarter of fiscal 2002, Sonus recorded a restructuring benefit for a lease renegotiation.
+During the first and second quarters of fiscal 2002, in response to unfavorable business conditions primarily caused by significant declines in capital spending by telecommunications service providers, Sonus continued restructuring actions designed to reduce expenses and align its cost structure with its revised business outlook.
+The restructuring actions included worldwide workforce reductions, consolidations of excess facilities and the write-off of inventory and purchase commitments.
+Additionally, in the first quarter of fiscal 2002, Sonus recorded a non-cash restructuring benefit for a lease renegotiation.
 See Notes 2 and 3 to our unaudited condensed consolidated financial statements.

 WORKFORCE REDUCTION.
-The restructuring actions in the first quarter of fiscal 2002 resulted in the reduction of Sonus' workforce and a charge of \$1.0 million for severance and other benefits.
-Remaining cash expenditures of \$204,000 at March 31, 2002 related to the workforce reductions are expected to be substantially paid in the second quarter of fiscal 2002.
+The restructuring actions in the first and second quarters of fiscal 2002 resulted in the reduction of Sonus' workforce with aggregate charges of \$2.5 million for severance and other benefits.
+Remaining cash expenditures of \$144,000 at June 30, 2002 related to the workforce reductions are expected to be substantially paid in the third quarter of fiscal 2002.

 CONSOLIDATION OF EXCESS FACILITIES.
-In the first quarter of fiscal 2002, Sonus recorded a restructuring charge of \$3.4 million for the consolidation of excess facilities, which are included on the balance sheet as accrued restructuring expenses and long-term obligations.
+During the first and second quarters of fiscal 2002, Sonus recorded aggregate restructuring charges of \$2.9 million for the consolidation of excess facilities, which are included on the balance sheet as accrued restructuring expenses and long-term obligations.

 In March 2002, Sonus' TTI subsidiary reduced its lease commitments for excess space in its Texas facilities in exchange for a one-time payment of \$835,000 to a landlord and a guarantee by Sonus of TTI's rents owed through April 2003, the remainder of the revised lease term.
-As a result of this transaction, Sonus recorded a restructuring benefit of \$16.6 million in the first quarter of fiscal 2002.
-The remaining cash expenditures of \$6.1 million at March 31, 2002 relating to the consolidation of excess facilities are expected to be paid through May 2004.
+As a result of this transaction, Sonus recorded a non-cash restructuring benefit of \$16.6 million in the first quarter of fiscal 2002.
+The remaining cash expenditures of \$5.2 million at June 30, 2002 relating to the consolidation of excess facilities are expected to be paid through May 2004.

 WRITE-OFF OF INVENTORY AND PURCHASE COMMITMENTS.
-During the three months ended March 31, 2002, Sonus recorded cost of revenues of \$9.4 million, consisting of \$7.0 million for the write-off of inventory determined to be excess and obsolete and \$2.4 million for materials that are expected to be purchased from third-party contract manufacturers and suppliers under purchase commitments, but which are in excess of required quantities.
-The \$2.4 million charge for purchase commitments was recorded on the balance sheet as accrued restructuring expenses and is expected to be substantially paid by the end of fiscal 2002.
+During the first quarter of fiscal 2002, Sonus' cost of revenues included \$7.0 million for the write-off of inventory determined to be excess and obsolete and \$2.4 million for materials that are expected to be purchased from third-party contract manufacturers and suppliers under purchase commitments, but which are in excess of required quantities.
+The remaining liabilities for purchase commitments of \$1.6 million at June 30, 2002, which were recorded as accrued restructuring expenses, are expected to be substantially paid by the end of fiscal 2002.

 INTEREST INCOME (EXPENSE), NET.
 Interest income consists of interest earned on our cash balances and marketable securities.
 Interest expense consists of interest incurred on convertible subordinated notes and capital lease arrangements.
-Interest income, net of interest expense, was \$453,000 for the first quarter of fiscal 2002, a decrease of \$1.3 million from \$1.7 million in the first quarter of fiscal 2001.
-The decrease primarily reflects a reduction in interest rates and invested balances.
+Interest income, net of interest expense, was \$376,000 for the three months ended June 30, 2002, a decrease of \$1.0 million from \$1.4 million for the same period in fiscal 2001.
+Interest income, net of interest expense, was \$829,000 for the six months ended June 30, 2002, a decrease of \$2.3 million from \$3.1 million for the same period in fiscal 2001.
+These decreases primarily reflect a reduction in interest rates and invested balances.